 This is just one story that illustrates how we could very well be constipated and not know it.
 If you're not pooping enough, it's still in you!

-Food for Constipation
+Food and Supplements for Constipation

 Before you reach for a box of laxatives, which should be an absolute last resort, here are a few foods you should fill your cart with to get you more regular.